mattermost/mattermost-plugin-github/README.md

 ## Audience

 This guide is intended for Mattermost System Admins setting up the GitHub plugin and Mattermost users who want information about the plugin functionality.
+For more information about contributing to this plugin, visit the [Development section](https://github.com/mattermost/mattermost-plugin-github#development).

 ## License